Stade Français: The Max Guazzini era

 Detractors observed that it isn't hard to fill Stade de France with such low ticket prices.
 Pierre Blayau, President of Paris Saint-Germain, which refused to loan out the Parc des Princes in 2005, stated: "I find their communication [...] a bit excessive. [...]
 I don't know how many people would have tried to buy tickets if we had sold them for a PSG-Lyon match at three, five or seven Euros.
 Maybe 400,000".

 The new Paris Saint-Germain management nonetheless agreed to welcome Stade Français again, for a European Champions Cup match against the Sale Sharks, on 10 December 2006 (44,112 spectators).
 And in the end, the European Champions Cup match against Leicester was played at Stade Charléty.
 Stade Roi-Baudouin in Brussels and Stade Félix-Bollaert in Lens had offered their services, but the Mayor of Paris Bertrand Delanoë, a close friend of Guazzini and one of the club's financial backers, vetoed the idea, stating that Stade Français was a Parisian club and therefore should play in Paris.

 Since 2004–2005, Stade Français Paris played ten league matches outside of Jean-Bouin, including five times at Stade de France and four times at Parc des Princes, in addition to the 2010–2011 season, almost entirely played at Stade Charléty.
 Three more matches were to be played at Stade de France during the 2007–2008 season against Clermont, Toulouse and Biarritz.
 Nonetheless, these gala matches could only be organised two or three times per year and couldn't hide what Max Guazzini considers to be Stade Français Paris's main problem: the absence of a real stadium entirely devoted to rugby, which was indispensable if the club was to develop in a serious way; a stadium capable of receiving the public with reasonably comfortable conditions was needed.
 For years, Guazzini canvassed the city of Paris with this goal in mind, asserting that the club risked dropping down to the Pro D2 again and threatening to resign if the city didn't agree.
 After repeated discussions and submissions, the planned new stadium was finally accepted by Paris City Hall on 29 March 2010.
 The building permit was granted on 12 May and demolition of the former stadium began as soon as the 2009/2010 season came to an end.
-With a 20,000 seat capacity, the new Jean Bouin was inaugurated on 30 August 2013, hosting a comfortable victory (38-3) over Biarritz Olympique.
+With a 20,000 seat capacity, the new Jean Bouin was inaugurated on 30 August 2013, hosting a comfortable victory (38–3) over Biarritz Olympique.

-In April 2011, the magazine Le 10 Sport announced that the owner, Max Guazzin, had put the club up for sale9.
+In April 2011, the magazine Le 10 Sport announced that the owner, Max Guazzin, had put the club up for sale.
 The club was suffering from serious financial difficulty, in particular due to the liquidation of Sportys, its advertising manager and minority shareholder.